Skip to content

 Claude 4.5 reportedly delivers:

-• Around 30% faster output generation than comparable models
+• Faster output generation than comparable models

 The pricing ladder aligns cost with reasoning depth rather than model size.